General Outline

 The goal of the Public Economics Program is to train students so that they acquire skills in:

-1. analyzing, explaining and evaluating various policy issues in tax system, social security system, local public finance, and other areas of public policies, based on clear understanding of economics; and
+1. analyzing, explaining and evaluating various policy issues in tax system, social security system, local public finance, and other areas of public policies, based on clear understanding of economics; and 2. designing and implementing public policies to improve the quality of our life under the resource constraint of our society.

 The Public Economics Program is a master program consisting of two-year program and one-year mid-career program.
 In the two-year program, we train students who intend to work as professional policy analysts and policy makers in, for example, the national government, local governments, NGOs, NPOs, research institutes, and international organizations.